csy0522/Movie_Review_Sentiment/README.md

 ## Deployment

-Download other dataset from online (Ex: Kaggle) and insert the data to the model in order to test its accuracy.
+Download other dataset from online (Ex: Kaggle) and insert the data to the model in order to test its accuracy.<br/>
+Other than the Movie_Review_Sentiment Dataset, there are two other datasets available in the **data** directory.
 * [Kaggle](https://www.kaggle.com/) - The Machine Learning and Data Science Community

 ## Built With